kalaitzi-gif/DSCI510FinalProject/README.md

 This step properly prepares the DEWP and WB data for Step 3 of this project (Data Analysis, "run_analysis.py"), which will analyze these data to reflect the risk of ongoing mass killing in the Caucasus countries for 2024 - 2025.

-The precise processes used for data cleaning in this project are detailed in the "clean_data.py" file, which is required for Step 3: Data Analysis.
+The precise processes utilized for data cleaning in this project are detailed in the "clean_data.py" file, which is required for Step 3: Data Analysis.